sansbacon/pangadfs/README.md

 ---

-The key pangadfs features are:
+The key pangadfs features are as follows:

 * **Fast**: takes advantage of pandas and numpy to generate thousands of lineups quickly.
 * **Extensible**: any desired functionality can be added with a straightforward plugin architecture.